slint-ui/slint/FAQ.md

 ### My MIT-licensed program links to Slint GPLv3.
 How can I convey to someone that they can distribute my program as part of a proprietary licensed program?

-You can add a note as part of your license that to distribute a proprietary licensed program, one can get a Slint proprietary license or the dependency to Slint should be removed.
+You can add a note as part of your license that to distribute a proprietary licensed program, one can acquire a Slint proprietary license or the dependency to Slint should be removed.

 ### My MIT-licensed program links to Slint GPLv3.
 Under what license can I release the binary of my program?